You are currently logged-in as customer

 4. Choose Banner Colors that are Different from its Surroundings.

 Visit your banner’s display location and take note of the dominant or similar colors that will surround the sign.
 “Part of your banner’s color decision is that it should be different from what’s around it,” Greg explains.
-Potential customers are likelier to see your display from a distance if its colors distinguish your banner from the surrounding signs and objects
+Potential customers are likelier to see your display from a distance if its colors distinguish your banner from the surrounding signs and object

 You’ll also want to account for other factors when finalizing your banner’s colors.
-Greg suggests asking a few questions to figure out your options: From what point of view will people see the sign?
-Will they be walking up to the banner, or will they be seeing it from afar?
-Getting a good idea of your banner’s would-be location will help you choose the right proportions for your display ad.
+Greg suggests asking a few questions to figure out your options:

 5. Include a Clear and Concise Call-to-Action.